 CPAB continued to see files where basic audit procedures were not executed appropriately on significant but non-complex account balances and transaction streams.
-Deficiencies in this area represented 34 per cent of our total findings (2016:29 per cent).
+Deficiencies in this area represented 29 per cent of our total findings (2016:28 per cent).

 Not maintaining control over confirmation requests sent to third parties, selecting samples not representative of the balance being tested, and employing analytical procedures that would not identify a material error due to the nature of their design were common examples in this inspection cycle.
-It is unclear, if other than inadequate supervision and review, why the firms continue to face challenges in executing basic procedures, and why deficiencies in these areas are not being identified.
+It is unclear as to why the firms continue to face challenges in executing basic procedures, and why deficiencies in these areas are not being identified.